Aytaç Şaşmaz

-Aytaç Şaşmaz (born 4 August 1998) is a Turkish actor.
+Aytaç Şaşmaz (born 4 August 1998) is a Turkish actor and singer.

 He started acting at the age of 18, when he participated in his high school’s plays.
 He then joined the Metropolitan Municipality Theatre in Manisa as a trainee.

 He is the second of 3 brothers.
 His older brother, İsmail Ege Şaşmaz, is also an actor.
 He has a younger brother, Yalın.

 Career

 Films

 After taking acting classes in Manisa, Şaşmaz moved to Istanbul and made his cinematic debut in 2017 with the role of Omer in Kötü Çocuk alongside Tolga Sarıtaş and Afra Saraçoğlu.

 In 2020, he played the leading role of young Niko in the movie Aşk Tesadüfleri Sever 2.
 The heartwarming movie is based on a true love story that overcomes obstacles, time, and distance.

 He plays the role of Baha in the drama/romantic movie Hatıran Yeter, which was released in cinemas on 16 February 2024.
 The movie tells the life story of a young man with hearing and speech disabilities, and the obstacles he faces in life especially after losing the love of his life (Leyla), and the struggles he went through to reunite with his daughter.